droher/aoc-2018-sql/README.md

-# aoc-2018-sqlite
+# aoc-2018-sql
-Advent of Code 2018 in SQLite
+Advent of Code 2018 in SQL (SQLite/PSQL)